How to Make a Full Irish Breakfast (With Chef Neven Maguire)

 No Irish breakfast is complete without a slice of warm, buttery soda bread on the side.
 Its crumbly texture and slightly tangy flavour pair beautifully with the rich savoury elements on your plate.
 Plus, it’s simple to make at home.

-📍 Learn how to make your own with our guide: How to Make Traditional Irish Soda Bread
+Learn how to make your own with our guide: How to Make Traditional Irish Soda Bread.
+You might also enjoy Irish soda bread recipe, Chris’s Traditional Irish Soda Bread, and Homemade Irish Soda Bread with Raisins.

 Conclusion